Abideen10/Abideen10/README.md

-Nur-abideen Sa-ih, a 4th-year student in Computer Engineering and Artificial Intelligence, Walailak University
+Nur-abideen Sa-ih, a graduate in Computer Engineering and Artificial Intelligence from Walailak University.
-- Email : deensaih6159@gmail.com
+Internship: FullStack Developer Intern at SCG (The Siam Cement Public Company Limited)